oracle-livelabs/sprints/data-management/sprint-ogg-emp-create-oggadminuser-oemconsole/sprint-ogg-emp-create-oggadminuser-oemconsole.md

 To create this Oracle GoldenGate Administrator User and grant privileges:

 1. Ensure that you have discovered Oracle GoldenGate targets in the Oracle GoldenGate Enterprise Manager Plug-in.
+See **Learn More**.

 2. Click **Setup**, select **Security**, and then click **Administrators**.